FernRemes/FernRemes/README.md

       ~ Developed a comprehensive framework and functionalities, encompassing .csv file management, dynamic structures to enhance modularity, and the application of design patterns, to emulate the operations of Ticketmaster.
-      ~ after working individuallly, then my peers combined, innovated, and refacotred each others code.
+      ~ after working individually, then my peers combined, innovated and refactored each other's code.
       ~ Learned their approach into programming and implementation of JUnit testing and Javadoc made communication better.
       Grade: [A]
 ### 💾 Computer Organization [CS 3432]

-      ~ Insight into the internal structure, design, and operational principles of computer systems, assebly proccessing, and optimizing system performance and data management.
+      ~ Insight into the internal structure, design, and operational principles of computer systems, assembly processing, and optimizing system performance and data management.
       ~ Learned the input/output of assembly and machine language, including memory-mapped I/O.
       ~ Created a Pong Game designed as a Tennis Game MSP-430 project that included interrupts and exception handling.